-Regular readers will have noticed an uptick in the number of Flatpak apps we mention on these very pages.
-Indeed, it was a reader who asked if I could put together a step-by-step guide on how to install Flatpak in Ubuntu, how to set up the Flathub repo, and how to install Flatpak apps.
+So, since an omg! reader asked if I could put together a step-by-step guide on how to install Flatpak on Ubuntu, how to set up the Flathub repo, and how to install Flatpak apps from it, I figured I would!

-Flatpak is a ‘next-generation’ Linux app format developed by Red Hat and used in Fedora.
+Flatpak is a ‘next-generation’ Linux app format developed by Red Hat and used in Fedora, among other many other Linux distros.

-It’s similar to Snappy in many ways: apps are sandboxed; come bundled up with everything they need to run; and support automatic updates in the background.
+It’s similar to Snappy in many ways: apps are sandboxed; come bundled up with everything they need to run; and support automatic background updates.

-Because these technologies allow Linux users to install apps regardless of which distro or package manager they use, more and more software developers are choosing to distribute apps using these new methods.
+Because these new app package technologies allow Linux users to install apps regardless of which distro or package manager they use, more and more software developers are choosing to distribute apps using using them.

 Build once, run everywhere is a strong sell.
 Dependencies were the main headache in packaging software for different Linux distributions, something Flatpak (like Snaps) ‘solves’.